deniskoval96/api_documents/readme.md

 ========================== [ToDO] =====================

-Add interceptor for check Base64 creds header of logged in user
+Add interceptor for check token header of logged in user - done

 Add docker